-Classes for the Accelerated course schedule take place Monday through Friday from 7:30 a.m. to 2:30 p.m. for 14 days (2 weeks).
+The Accelerated course schedule is made up of in-person classes, labs, and clinicals.
+Classes take place Monday through Friday from 7:30 a.m. to 2:30 p.m. for 14 days (2 weeks).
 The following start dates are available:

-Classes for the Weekday Evening course schedule take place Monday through Wednesday from 5 p.m. to 10 p.m. for 6 weeks.
+The Weekday Evening course schedule is made up of in-person classes, labs, and clinicals.
+Classes take place Monday through Wednesday from 5 p.m. to 10 p.m. for 6 weeks.
 The following start dates are available:

-Classes for the Weekend course schedule take Friday through Sunday from 4:30 p.m. to 10 p.m. for 6 weeks.
+The Weekend course schedule is made up of in-person classes, labs, and clinicals.
+Classes take Friday through Sunday from 4:30 p.m. to 10 p.m. for 6 weeks.
 The following start dates are available:

-The Hybrid course is self-paced and students will find out their clinical days on the first day of class.
+The Hybrid course schedule is made up of self-paced online sessions, labs, and clinicals.
+Students will find out their clinical days on the first day of class.
 The schedule for this course is reviewed with students during orientation and again during the first day of class.

 The following start dates are available:

 Cost for the Nurse Aide program is $825, and covers the cost of study book, lab supplies, and only the first attempt of the state exam fee.
 Full payment must be made before the first day of class unless approved for a payment plan for the 6-week courses.
-There’s also a $25 non-refundable application fee.
+There is a $25 non-refundable application fee.

 Students may also qualify for Kansas Workforce, or MO Full Employment Council (FEC) financial assistance program.